tomato-300yen/slides/lab/isa/isa-5.md

 - Why is the second condition in <u>def 5.4</u> needed to be safe?
 > - $\forall l \in \mathbb{L} : U^{\sharp}_{pre} \supseteq D^{\sharp}_{pre} (l) D^{\sharp}(l)$

-- → To preserve the original flow.
+- → To preserve the original "flow".

 ![bg right:45% contain](./fig/isa-5-10.svg)